mlcousek/List_of_books_read/README.md

-# List of books read
+# List of books and study materials read
 This repository contains a well-organized list of books and study materials I have read, managed using Obsidian.
 The list is regularly updated and categorized for easy navigation.

 ## Books